xinzhili/db-mcp-server/pkg/db/README.md

 # Database Package

-This package provides a unified database interface that works with both MySQL and PostgreSQL databases.
+This package provides a unified database interface that works with both MySQL and PostgreSQL databases, including PostgreSQL 17.
 It handles connection management, pooling, and query execution.

 ## Features

-- Unified interface for MySQL and PostgreSQL
+- Unified interface for MySQL and PostgreSQL (all versions)
+- Comprehensive PostgreSQL connection options for compatibility with all versions
 - Connection pooling with configurable parameters
 - Context-aware query execution with timeout support
 - Transaction support
 - Proper error handling

+## PostgreSQL Version Compatibility

+This package is designed to be compatible with all PostgreSQL versions, including:
+- PostgreSQL 10+
+- PostgreSQL 14+
+- PostgreSQL 15+
+- PostgreSQL 16+
+- PostgreSQL 17

+The connection string builder automatically adapts to specific PostgreSQL version requirements.

-## Usage
+## Configuration Options

-### Configuration
+### Basic Configuration

 Configure the database connection using the `Config` struct: